-lede erai assistance and agencies.
-ALBERTA EMERGENCY MANAGEMENT AGENCY Act as the provincial coordinating agency in petroleum industry emergency responses as per the Emergency Management Act.
-Make the plan available to stakeholders. Σ Train provincial personnel to carry out functions as assigned by their emergency plan or procedures. 川川 Communicate changes to the plan with plan holders.
-AG Maintain 24-hour a day, 7 day a week duty manager system. Ž Assist in the planning and coordination of exercises with the AER.
-MANAGEMENT Confirm AER has been notified.
-Conduct the Initial Response Report (IRR) notification.
-CY CY Obtain a situation report from the AER, AEP, local authority, etc. RGEN Confirm the level of emergency.
-1 15 15 Activate the Provincial Operations Centre (POC) as required.
-EMERG AG Notify the appropriate provincial officials as per standard operating procedures. l H Release consolidated SITREPs in accordance with the Energy Resources Industry Emergency Support Plan.
-Coordinate the Government of Alberta response including requests for provincial/federal resources.
-4 Provide ongoing situation reports or briefing notes to appropriate provincial officials. ۲ Notify partners and stakeholders when the event is over. Ш Conduct the post-incident assessment.
-ALBERT Communicate any changes to the plan to all plan holders.
-A Complete documentation or reporting in relation to the activation of the Energy Resources Industry Emergency Support Plan and the incident
+load ALBERTA EMERGENCY MANAGEMENT AGENCY Act as the provincial coordinating agency in petroleum industry emergency responses as per the Emergency Management Act.
+Make the plan available to stakeholders.
+GEMENT Train provincial personnel to carry out functions as assigned by their emergency plan or procedures. 川川 Communicate changes to the plan with plan holders.
+Maintain 24-hour a day, 7 day a week duty manager system.
+MANA Assist in the planning and coordination of exercises with the AER. ₹ U Confirm AER has been notified.
+Conduct the Initial Response Report (IRR) notification. ☐ Obtain a situation report from the AER, EPA, local authority, etc. Activate the Provincial Operations Centre (POC) as required. \ \ \\ \ Notify the appropriate provincial officials as per standard operating procedures.
+H Release consolidated SITREPs in accordance with the Energy Resources Industry Emergency Support Plan. Ē Coordinate the Government of Alberta response including requests for provincial/federal resources. ⋖ Provide angoing situation reports or briefing notes to appropriate provincial officials Conduct the post-incident assessment. ☐ Communicate any changes to the plan to all plan holders.
+Complete documentation or reporting in relation to the activation of the Energy Resources Industry Emergency Support Plan and the incident.